emmabentleymusic/emmabentleymusic.github.io/teaching-portfolio.markdown

 ---
 layout: page
 title: Teaching Portfolio
 subtitle: A showcase of my dedication to fostering musical excellence.
-Here you'll find examples of my teaching methodology, student successes, and the vibrant learning environments I create in the classroom.
+Here you'll find examples of my teaching methodology through videos, lesson plans, and other various sample materials that demonstrate the vibrant learning environments I create in the classroom.
 ---

 <section class="mb-16">